 The duration of the PMP exam is four hours.
-I have observed that if you are well prepared for the exam, you will take 2.5 hours to 3.00 hours to complete the test, and in most cases not more than 3.5 hours.
+I have observed that if you are well prepared for the exam, it will take you 2.5 hours to 3.00 hours to complete the test and in most cases not more than 3.5 hours.

 So you can see that after completing the exam you will be left with enough time.

-So instead of having leftover time at the end, you can utilize it before the exam.
+Instead of having leftover time at the end, you can utilize it before the exam.
 You will only spend about 5 to 10 minutes in noting down the brain dump, but it will help you a lot during the exam.
-Therefore, think strategically and note down the brain dump quickly before starting the exam.
+Therefore, think strategically and note down any important formulas during your brain dump quickly before starting the exam.

 I have received several emails from aspirants and they were concerned that the brain dump was completely banned.

 No, this is not true.
-You cannot make your brain dump during the awareness session, but you can make and use it once the exam starts and your clock starts ticking.
+You cannot do your brain dump during the awareness session, but you can make and use it once the exam starts and your clock starts ticking.